chloehu704/cse373_reflection_blog/README.md

-# This is my final reflection page for cse373 I took in Autumn 22
+# This is my final reflection website for cse373 I took in Autumn 22
 Find the reflection blog here: https://chloehu704.github.io/cse373_reflection_blog/